xperseguers/t3ext-file_list/Documentation/DeveloperManual/ExtendFlexForm/Index.rst

 Additional Template Layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default this extension provides two different "layouts" available in a drop-down list:

 .. image:: ../../Images/template-layout.png
    :alt: Template Layout of the plugin
+   :align: center
+   :class: with-border with-shadow

 If you need other options, you may register them easily using following code: